-Even if you don’t have time – at this exact moment – to review the information, or even learn how to use the simple analytic tools such as Google Analytics, it’s important to signup for an account now (usually free) and get the code on your site so that if and when you do have time, the data is there.
+Even if you don’t have time – at this exact moment – to review the information, start gathering the data.
+It’s important to signup for an account now and get the code on your site so that if and when you do have time, the data is there.

 Another helpful analytical tool, particularly as it applies to your site’s Search Engine Optimization are the Webmaster tools offered by the major engines including Google and Bing.

 - Google Search Console – https://www.google.com/webmasters/tools/